Frequently Asked Questions

 Here is a video you and your child can watch to learn more about what to expect in play therapy.

 How are parents involved in their child’s counseling?

 Parents are a critical part of the counseling process.
 I see parents for the first session to obtain information and goals.
 Parents are also seen throughout the process of therapy.
-Typically, I see parents on a monthly basis, however, we may need to meet more or less frequently depending upon your child’s unique needs.
+Typically, I see parents at the end of the session with their child and as needed individually depending upon your child’s unique needs.